nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-9.md

 ## Backwards Compatibility

-- This proposal does not break existing usage of the `addr(uint256)` function.
+- This proposal does not break existing usage of the `addr()` function.
 It simply adds a new convention for choosing the `coinType` value.
 - Ensures smooth coexistence with purely SLIP-44 coin-based addresses.

 ## Implementation